MG0027/MG0027/README.md

 ###

 <p align="left">Nice to meet you!
 I’m currently a pre-final year student pursuing a BTech in Information Technology.
-I consider myself a tech nomad, always eager to explore different technologies.
-At heart, I’m a passionate full-stack developer with a love for AI and problem-solving.
-I’m always striving for elegant systems that work seamlessly and feel just right — and always ready to contribute, collaborate, and grow.</p>
+As a Full Stack Developer and AI enthusiast, I love turning complex problems into clean, efficient solutions.
+Whether it's building scalable web applications or experimenting with machine learning models, I enjoy exploring the endless possibilities that tech has to offer.

+I consider myself a tech nomad — always curious, always learning.
+I thrive on building systems that feel intuitive and perform seamlessly.
+Beyond code, I believe in collaboration, continuous improvement, and contributing to projects that make an impact.

+Currently exploring opportunities to work on real-world problems, learn from inspiring minds, and grow as a developer.

+Let’s connect — always open to exciting conversations, collaborations, and new challenges.</p>

 ###